rave-cafe/rave-cafe-site/src/posts/web-support.md

 The web as we know it today was designed to share science papers between universities.
 In 1989 Sir Tim Berners Lee developed HTML - hypertext markup language - which is what the letters you're reading right now are encoded in and HTTP - hypertext transfer protocol - which is how the HTML got to your computer.
 He also developed the URL - uniform resource locater - which routes the HTML to the right place using words you can remember like [rave.cafe](http://rave.cafe).
 URLs were built on top of a US DoD technology from the 70's called TCP/IP - transfer control protocol / internet protocol - which was designed to reliably transfer packages of information over computer networks to your IP address.

-We'll be building a website together over the course of three weeks.

 ## when?

-Mon, Oct 27 - 7pm - 8pm - Getting Started

-Mon, Nov 3 - 7pm - 8pm - HTML & CSS
+Mon, Nov 3 - 7pm - 8pm - Getting Started with Github, HTML, CSS

-Mon, Nov 10 - 7pm - 8pm - Hosting & JavaScript

 ## where?